Scroll Top

 Problems in Construction

-This is the first in a two-part series that outlines common problems in construction projects.
-In Part 1 of this series, we will highlight trends facing the design/construction industry and the challenges they present as building owners try to advance projects.
-In Part 2, we will discuss what it means to be “in trouble” in the first place and the best practices for maximizing your chance of success.
-While some items and examples apply to public sector projects, the principles hold true regardless of the project type.
+In Part 2, we discuss what it means to be “in trouble” when handling a construction project and the best practices you can follow to minimize your chances of risks and maximize your chances of building success.
+While some items and examples apply to public sector projects, the principles hold true regardless of the project type. (i.e public or commercial)

-Part 1 – Trends and Problems in Construction and Design
+Trends and Challenges in Construction and Design

 Low-Bid Format